 - 1/2 tsp cumin, paprika, coriander, turmeric, salt and pepper

 - 1/4 tsp cinnamon, ground ginger and red chili flakes

-- 1 slice white onion
+- 1 white onion sliced

-- 1 cup chopped eggplant
+- 1 cup eggplant chopped

-- 1 cup carrots
+- 1 cup carrots chopped

-- 1/2 cup chicken stock
+- 1/2 cup chicken broth

-Season chicken thighs with 2 cloves of minced garlic, zest from 1 lemon, cumin, paprika, coriander, turmeric, salt and pepper.
+Season chicken thighs with a drizzle of olive oil, 2 cloves of minced garlic, chopped parsley, zest from 1 lemon, cumin, paprika, coriander, turmeric, salt and pepper.
 Add cinnamon, ground ginger and red chili flakes.
 Massage into the chicken until fully coated.